Hayley96/HolidaySearcher/README.md

 ### Running the Unit Tests <a name="runningtests"></a>

-- You can run the unit tests in Visual Studio, or you can go to your terminal and inside the root of this directory [HolidaySearcher](../../):
+- You can run the unit tests in Visual Studio, or you can go to your terminal and inside the root folder of the project [HolidaySearcher](../../):
  - run: `dotnet test`